Evanescence: 2015–2018: Return and Synthesis

 On April 27, 2015, it was announced that the band would perform at Japan's Ozzfest on November 21, 2015, as the second headline act.
 On August 7, 2015, Lee announced that long-time guitarist Terry Balsamo had departed the band.
 His position was filled by German guitarist Jen Majura, who was recommended by Testament's Alex Skolnick.

 In an October 2015 interview, Lee stated that she was focusing on solo projects so there were no current plans for new Evanescence music yet, but the band would continue to tour through 2016.
 "It feels really good to have a lot of different things going on at once in the sense that I feel like I'm not just flexing one muscle", she said.
 The band made their return to the stage in November 2015, playing three US shows and performing at Ozzfest in Tokyo, Japan, marking their first live performances since their hiatus.

 In February 2016, Lee said the band was working on the six-LP vinyl box set titled The Ultimate Collection, which includes all three studio albums, the previously unreleased 2000 demo CD Origin, the rarities compilation album Lost Whispers, a studio version of the tour intro "Lost Whispers", a studio recording of the song "Even In Death", alongside a 52-page casebound book with art, handwritten lyrics, photos and rarities.
 The box set was released in February 2017, and the compilation album Lost Whispers was made available for streaming and downloading on Spotify, iTunes, and Anghami.
 It contains the re-recorded "Even in Death", previously released B-sides, the four deluxe edition bonus tracks to Evanescence, and the new song "Lost Whispers".

-In the fall of 2016, the band toured select cities in the United States, choosing alternative rock band Veridia as their opener.
+In the fall of 2016, the band toured select cities in the US, choosing alternative rock band Veridia as their opener.
 During this tour, the band played a new song titled "Take Cover", an outtake from the scrapped 2010 sessions for their self-titled album.
 In an October 2016 interview with Loudwire, Lee confirmed that "there is Evanescence in the future", adding that she wants to take things step by step.
 She said in another interview that the band was not making a new album yet but working on a project that was "not exactly the most traditional thing", something that would take fans on a "different path that we wanna try".
 In February 2017, it was confirmed that the band was working in the studio.